Is your dog itchy?

 Ticks as vectors

 Ticks are notorious for transmitting various diseases.
 Ticks themselves do not cause diseases, but they can be contaminated with various types of bacteria and/or parasites.
 These nest in the tick's salivary glands.
-The most common tick in the UK is the Ixodes ricinus (castor bean tick), but the Rhipicephalus sanguineus (brown dog tick) and Dermacentor reticulatus are also found here.
+The most common tick in the United Kingdom is the Ixodes ricinus (castor bean tick), but the Rhipicephalus sanguineus (brown dog tick) and Dermacentor reticulatus are also found here.
 These ticks can transmit anaplasmosis or Lyme disease.
 Some ticks only occur in hot climates such as those of Southern and Eastern Europe.
 The diseases that they can transmit, including babesiosis and ehrlichiosis are therefore usually seen in dogs that have been abroad for a certain period of time.

 Lyme disease in dogs

 This condition is caused by the Borrelia burgdorferi bacteria, with the castor bean tick as a vector.
-A considerable proportion of the ticks in the UK are contaminated, resulting in regular cases of Lyme disease in humans.
+A considerable proportion of the ticks in the United Kingdom are contaminated, resulting in regular cases of Lyme disease in humans.
 Unfortunately, this condition can cause serious problems in humans.
 Dogs can also be infected with the Borrelia bacteria, but in most cases they do not have any clinical symptoms.
 The bacteria is fairly easy to treat with antibiotics.
 There are vaccines available for the disease, but it is important to assess whether vaccination is desirable on a case by case basis.

 Babesia canis (tick fever)